QUIC: Characteristics

-QUIC aims to be nearly equivalent to a TCP connection but with much-reduced latency.
+In the context of supporting encrypted HTTP traffic, QUIC serves a role similar to that of TCP, but with reduced latency during connection setup and more efficient loss recovery when multiple HTTP streams are multiplexed over a single connection.
 It does this primarily through two changes that rely on the understanding of the behaviour of HTTP traffic.

 The first change is to greatly reduce overhead during connection setup.
-As most HTTP connections will demand TLS, QUIC makes the exchange of setup keys and supported protocols part of the initial handshake process.
+As most HTTP connections will demand TLS, QUIC makes the exchange of setup keys and listing of supported protocols part of the initial handshake process.
 When a client opens a connection, the response packet includes the data needed for future packets to use encryption.
-This eliminates the need to set up the TCP connection and then negotiate the security protocol via additional packets.
-Other protocols can be serviced in the same way, combining together multiple steps into a single request-response.
-This data can then be used both for following requests in the initial setup, as well as future requests that would otherwise be negotiated as separate connections.
+This eliminates the need to set up an unencrypted pipe and then negotiate the security protocol as separate steps.
+Other protocols can be serviced in the same way, combining multiple steps into a single request–response pair.
+This data can then be used both for following requests in the initial setup and future requests that would otherwise be negotiated as separate connections.

 The second change is to use UDP rather than TCP as its basis, which does not include loss recovery.
-Instead, each QUIC stream is separately flow controlled and lost data is retransmitted at the level of QUIC, not UDP.
+Instead, each QUIC stream is separately flow-controlled, and lost data is retransmitted at the level of QUIC, not UDP.
 This means that if an error occurs in one stream, like the favicon example above, the protocol stack can continue servicing other streams independently.
 This can be very useful in improving performance on error-prone links, as in most cases considerable additional data may be received before TCP notices a packet is missing or broken, and all of this data is blocked or even flushed while the error is corrected.
 In QUIC, this data is free to be processed while the single multiplexed stream is repaired.

-QUIC also includes a number of other more mundane changes that also improve overall latency and throughput.
+QUIC includes a number of other changes that improve overall latency and throughput.
 For instance, the packets are encrypted individually, so that they do not result in the encrypted data waiting for partial packets.
 This is not generally possible under TCP, where the encryption records are in a bytestream and the protocol stack is unaware of higher-layer boundaries within this stream.
 These can be negotiated by the layers running on top, but QUIC aims to do all of this in a single handshake process.